azizbelkhouja/AirMaster/README.md

 ## Overview

 The **Airline Management System** is a desktop application developed using Java Swing that provides a graphical user interface (GUI) for managing airline operations.
 It includes features such as viewing flight details, adding customer information, booking flights, managing journey details, ticket cancellation, and generating boarding passes.
-The system is designed to be user-friendly, with intuitive navigation and a visually appealing interface.
+The system is designed to be user-friendly, with intuitive navigation and a visually appealing interface

 ## Features